-Fashion Designers, Art Therapist in Hospitals, Interior Designers, Lay-out Artists, Architects, Fashion Journalist, Teachers, Lecturers, Theatrical Costume Designers, Advertising, Agency Designers and Museum work.
+Fashion Designers, Art Therapist in Hospitals, Interior Designers, Lay-out Artists, Architects, Fashion Journalist, Teachers, Lecturers, Graphic Designers, Advertising, Media, Animation, Photography, Film/TV, Jewellery design, Gallery and Museum work.

 GCSE Business

 This GCSE specification introduces learners to the business world, empowering them to develop as commercially minded and enterprising individuals.
 Learners will have the opportunity to develop a wide range of skills, enabling them to use business information critically, to develop arguments, to make justified decisions and to prepare them for further study and career pathways.